WCSCourses/GCV23/course_data/Phylodynamics/README.md

 * Practical handout: Phylodynamics and Phylogeography Practical Handout - SARS-CoV-2 discrete Contains instructions and some screen shots for the main practical.

+* Extra material if time: see folder spatial_traits

 In course_data/Phylodynamics are the data you will need for the initial and main practical.